-10 Tips for Safeguarding Your Pelvic Floor After Giving Birth (that aren't Kegels)
+Top Tips To Protect Your Pelvic Floor Postpartum (that aren't Kegels)

 A vaginal delivery can be a huge trauma for our pelvic floors.

-I won't go into detail about that in this blog post, but if you want to learn more, you can watch this video:
+I won't go into extreme detail about that today, but if you want to learn more about what your pelvic floor is like postpartum, you can watch this video:

 During the first few weeks after giving birth, we want to be mindful of and implement strategies for safeguarding our pelvic floors, preventing pelvic floor dysfunction and pelvic organ prolapse.

-Most mummy blogs only talk about kegels - while this can be an important aspect of pelvic health, it is so much more than that.
+Most mummy blogs only talk about kegels, and while this can be an important aspect of pelvic health, it is so much more than that.

-In this blog post I am going to go through 10 things you should do (or not do) in order to protect your pelvic floor.
+In this blog post I am going to cover 10 things you should do (or not do) in order to protect your pelvic floor postpartum.

 The first thing you can do to protect your pelvic floor after having a baby is to CONNECT to the pelvic floor through the breath.